Albury, New Zealand

 Albury is a small village in the southern part of the Canterbury region of the South Island of New Zealand.
 It is inland from Timaru and located on State Highway 8 between Pleasant Point and Fairlie.
 It is in the Mackenzie Country (Mackenzie District).

 The population of Albury was 66 people in 27 households in the 2013 New Zealand census.

 History

 Albury is located in a rural farming district, and for over six years in the 19th century served as the temporary terminus of the branch railway line that would become the Fairlie Branch.
 The line was opened on 1 January 1877 and an extension beyond the town to Winscombe opened on 24 August 1883.
 Although the Fairlie Branch closed on 2 March 1968, some formation from the line can still be seen around Albury.
 Albury is thought to have been named by the Kennaway brothers.
+Albury lost its post office when 580 others closed, on 5 February 1988.